JeremyBlack25/JTT/content/Quick Preview Any File.md

 ---
 ### **Instantly Preview Files Without Opening Them** 📂

 Do you hate when you are trying to find the right document, but end up opening all the windows or apps just to get a quick view of what it is?
-Luckily Apple has a feature to help with that already. (windows users, download this app and get the same feature, life. saver! https://apps.microsoft.com/detail/9nv4bs3l1h4s?hl=en-US&gl=US)
+Luckily Apple has a feature to help with that already.
+(windows users, download this app and get the same feature, LIFE.
+SAVER. https://apps.microsoft.com/detail/9nv4bs3l1h4s?hl=en-US&gl=US)

 Instead of double-clicking to open files one by one to find the one you need, you can use a feature called **Quick Look** to instantly see a preview.
 This works for almost any file type, including documents, images, and videos.